oracle-samples/cclunit-framework/cclunit-framework-source/doc/CCLUTMOCKING.md

 call cclutRemoveAllMocks(null)

 ## Implementation Notes
+1. For consistency, all mocking functions normalize names (tables, subroutines, records, etc.) to be uppercase.
+This matches with CCL and Oracle.

-1. cclutRemoveAllMocks should be called as part of the teardown for all tests.
+2. cclutRemoveAllMocks should be called as part of the teardown for all tests.
 The framework will attempt to clean up any outstanding mocks, but it is good practice to explicitly remove any mocks to ensure that no mocked tables remain in the Oracle instance.

+3. Tables can be mocked even if the table does not exist in the domain where the test is run.
+The mocked version will be used when executing programs with executeProgramWithMocks.
+This can be useful to test tables that do not formally exist yet.

-2. The mocked items created through cclutCreateMockTable() and cclutAddMockImplementation will not be applied to children script called from the script-under-test.
+4. The mocked items created through cclutCreateMockTable() and cclutAddMockImplementation will not be applied to child scripts called from the script-under-test.
 Some alternatives would be to mock the child script to return the appropriate data or to mock the child script to execute the real script applying the mocked tables and implementations.

-3. The mocked items created through cclutCreateMockTable() and cclutAddMockImplementation will not be applied to statements executed through "call parser()" commands.
-An alternative would be to mock the parser() call to validate the correct information is supplied, then perform the appropriate mock versions of the actions the statement would normally perform.
+5. The mocked items created through cclutCreateMockTable() and cclutAddMockImplementation will not be applied to statements executed through "call parser()" commands.
+One alternative would be to separate the parser string generation into separate subroutines and mock the subroutines to return parser strings using the mocked entity names.
+Another alternative would be to mock the parser() call to validate the correct information is supplied, then perform the appropriate mock versions of the actions the statement would normally perform.

-4. The mocking API calls cannot be used from reportwriter sections.
-Alternatives would be dependent on the use-case, but take, for example, a dummyt used with a record structure and a call to cclutAddMockData within the detail section in order to add data based on a record structure.
-Instead, a FOR loop construct could be leveraged outside the context of a reportwriter section to iterate over the record structure.
+6. The table mocking APIs are not supported when called from within a reportwriter section.
+It might be tempting to use a dummyt query to set up mock data from a record structure, but various mocking calls such as cclutCreateMockTable, cclutRemoveMockTable and cclutAddMockData cannot be executed within the context of a query (because the implementations execute queries).
+Use a for loop instead.

-5. Mocking record structures with a call to tdbexecute is unsupported under certain conditions, specifically if a call to free the record structure is made just prior to calling tdbexecute.
-If the scenario is truly necessary for a test, the best alternative is to separate the freeing of the record structure and the call to tdbexecute in different subroutines and test the subroutines independently of each other.
+7. Mocking the tdbexecute "reply_to" entity is unsupported under certain conditions, specifically if a call to free the "reply_to" entity is made just prior to calling tdbexecute.
+If the scenario is truly necessary for a test, the best alternative is to define and use a subroutine for freeing the "reply_to" entity within the script and use a mock for that subroutine which does not actually perform the freeing of the "reply_to" entity.

 ## Example
 Below is an example of some of the APIs available in the CCL Unit Mocking framework along with some simple notes.

 Script-under-test:

-    drop program cclut_get_persons:dba go
+    drop program 1abc_mo_get_persons:dba go
-    create program cclut_get_persons:dba
+    create program 1abc_mo_get_persons:dba

     declare newSize = i4 with protect, noconstant(0)